-Students require the permission of the Department Chair in order to register for a course already taken.
-Where the first course was completed with a passing grade, no further credit toward the student's programme is granted upon successful completion of the repeated course.
+Repeating courses is permitted; however, where the first course was completed with a passing grade, no further credit toward the student's program is granted upon successful completion of the repeated course.
 The new grade does not replace the old grade on the student's transcript of marks.

 There may be circumstances where the student will be denied permission to retake a course.
-The student's appeal of this decision is to the Senate Committee on Admissions and Academic Standing (see Appeal Procedures).
+The student's appeal of this decision is to the Senate Committee on Admissions and Academic Standing (see H. Appeal Procedures).